ihmcrobotics/ihmc-pub-sub-group/Readme.md

 ### Supported operating systems
 IHMC Pub Sub has a native component that is compiled for different operating systems
 #### Linux
-- Tested on Ubuntu 16.04 and Ubuntu 16.10
+- Tested on Ubuntu 14.04, Ubuntu 16.04 and Ubuntu 17.04
 - Requires OpenJDK JRE 8 or compatible JRE
-- Native library is compiled statically, should work on most distributions
+- Native library is compiled statically, should work on most distributions with a recent glibc

 #### Windows
 - Tested on Windows 10